 Trees provide us with many products and services, which is why we are is so motivated to plant trees.
 But how exactly do trees help the environment?
-And which ways can you help the environment?
+And how can you help the environment by using them?

 Forests are the second-largest carbon sink on the planet.